 Two years, ransomware was barely on anyone’s radar.
 Today it is at the top-of-mind-awareness (TOPA) for IT teams and business leaders alike.
 Its presence has dominated headlines of nearly every media type over the past fourteen months.
 Its manifestation has affected nearly every type of industry, bringing operations of its unfortunate victims to a grinding halt.
 If it were a traditional business, its growth rate would be the envy of the world as ransom payments grew from $24 million in 2015 to $1 billion in 2016 according to a recent FBI report.
-Yes, that is correct; ransomware is a billion dollar industry.
+Yes, that is correct; ransomware is a billion-dollar industry.
 This is no flash in the pan that garnered its fifteen minutes of fame.
 Ransomware is a perpetual threat that continues to plague business operations throughout the world over as has been the case thus far in 2017.
+That is why software has been designed to protect individuals and businesses against payment frauds such as this.
+Credit card tokenization is one of these security measures that can be put in place, there is more info about this over at tokenex.com to help people gain a better understanding of this process.

 According to Symantec, the average ransom demanded in 2016 was $679 and 64% of victims paid it.
 Many financial institutions report to carry bitcoin balances on hand in order to pay as quickly as possible in order to return to normal operations if afflicted.
 Hospitals are popular targets due to the critical nature of their operations.
 From small business to corporate giants, no one seems to be spared.